Capacity of infrastructure networks

 Justification for indicator selection

-The total length of a network does not provide a complete indication of its capacity as this is also a function of the design of its infrastructure, its operational efficiency, the management of its assets and resources and the efficiency with which it can be accessed.
-However, limits to data availability make it impracticable to develop a more sophisticated indicator, and total network length does provide a meaningful basis for comparing the maximum capacity of networks between different countries.
+The total length of a network does not provide a complete indication of its capacity, as this is also a function of the design of its infrastructure, its operational efficiency, the management of its assets and resources, and the efficiency with which it can be accessed.
+However, limits to data availability make it impossible to develop a more sophisticated indicator and total network length does provide a meaningful basis for comparing the maximum capacity of networks between different countries.

-The total length of an infrastructure network (motorways, railway lines, inland waterways and pipelines) also provides a measure of the accessibility of Europe's population to key infrastructure.
-It also indirectly demonstrates the fragmentation of the landscape and potential emissions from the transport sector and together with density of infrastructure (per km2) is linked to the indicators of landscape and habitat fragmentation (which show areas >100 km2 un-dissected with traffic corridors > 1000 vehicles per day) (see TERM06).
+The total length of an infrastructure network (motorways, railway lines, inland waterways and pipelines) also provides a measure of the accessibility of key infrastructure to Europe's population.
+It also indirectly demonstrates the fragmentation of the landscape and potential emissions from the transport sector and, together with density of infrastructure (per km2), is linked to landscape and habitat fragmentation indicators, which show areas greater than 100 km2 that are not dissected by traffic corridors with a capacity of over 1 000 vehicles per day) (see TERM06).

-Infrastructure is key to economic development and it is one of the priorities set out in European documents such as the Lisbon agenda (2000).
-Capacity shortages on the railways in Europe have a negative effect on the operation of the railways in relation to other modes of transport (European Parliament, 2007).
-As indicated by the EC Green Paper on "TEN-T: a policy review", climate change objectives should be placed at the centre of future TEN-T policy and future TEN-T policy should provide a sound basis for an effective contribution to the Community's climate change objectives (European Commission, 2009).
+Infrastructure is key to economic development and is one of the priorities set out in European documents, such as the Lisbon agenda (2000).
+Capacity shortages on railways in Europe have a negative effect on railway operation in relation to other modes of transport (European Parliament, 2007).
+As indicated by the EC Green Paper on "TEN-T: a policy review", climate change objectives should be placed at the centre of future TEN-T policy, while future TEN-T policy should provide a sound basis for an effective contribution to the Community's climate change objectives (European Commission, 2009).

 Road network: All roads in a given area.

 Motorway: Road, specially designed and built for motor traffic, which does not serve properties bordering on it, and which: